Jethet/wiki-hh/CSS/generalCSS.md

   display: table;
 }
 ```

+Inline boxes flow from left to right and block boxes from top to bottom.
+Default position HTML elements is `<div class="static">`.
+STATIC means not positioned
+in any specific way within the normal flow of the page.
+If not static, then an
+element is 'positioned'.
+`<div class="relative">`: when an element has position RELATIVE it is no longer in
+the normal flow and can be moved to top/bottom/right/left.
+With a FIXED position, an element is relative to the viewport of the browser
+window.
+As the viewport does not change when the window is scrolled, the element
+always appears to be at the same place.
+Top/right/bottom/left properties are used.
+A fixed element does not leave a gap in the page where it would normally have been
+located.
+ABSOLUTE positioning means the element behaves as if fixed, except relative to
+the nearest positional ancestor (or else the document body).
+An element of
+`<div class="relative">` can have an absolute-positioned 'child': `<div class="absolute">`.

 BOX MODEL: an element can be seen as a box.
 The box model describes the
 stacking of spatial properties of an element: what effects its size and